 With over 450 avian species recorded at Lake Nakuru National Park and Ramsar site you'll have difficulty finding better beating bird life in this country

 If you're serious about an African adventure then give serious thought to joining an expedition to Lake Turkana and the 3 national parks

 Lake Victoria is the main source of the Nile - the easiest visit is from Entebbe and on to Ngamba Island

 Lamu is the country's oldest living town, situated on Lamu Island a place of mystery, fantasy and medieval atmosphere

 Blighted in the 1980's Meru National Park with diverse habitats is a stunning safari spot with good infrastructure and healthy populations of wildlife

-Samburu National Park is rugged, covered in volcanic plains, swamps, rocky outcrops and a tough environment but with a diverse range of wildlife
+Samburu National Park is rugged, covered in volcanic plains, swamps, rocky outcrops and a tough environment but with a diverse range of resident wildlife

 Shompole Conservancy has a rich biodiversity with many animals including lion, buffalo, wild dog, elephant, golden jackal and honey badgers